(last amended 26 February 2021)

 International data transfers

-We (or third parties acting on our behalf (including suppliers) pursuant to the terms of contractual documentation with us) may store or process information that we collect about you in countries outside the European Economic Area ("EEA").
+We (or third parties acting on our behalf (including suppliers) pursuant to the terms of contractual documentation with us) may store or process information that we collect about you in countries inside and outside the European Economic Area ("EEA").
 For example, we use growth management tool software (Align) which may capture a limited amount of personal data which is transferred to the USA.
 Personal data may be transferred outside of the EEA by data processors acting on our behalf.
-For example, our marketing emails which we send to you (using Clevermail+) involves data transfer to the USA.
+For example, our marketing emails which we send to you (using Mailchimp) involves data transfer to the USA.
 Where a transfer of your personal information is made outside of the EEA to countries not considered adequate by the European Commission, we will take the required steps to ensure that your personal data is adequately protected.
 This would include by use of the Standard Contractual Clauses or Binding Corporate Rules adopted by the European Commission to protect personal data.

 Genmed is a business-to-business managed services and procurement group.
 Much of the data we collect and hold are business contacts that we send newsletters, news updates, product updates, articles, case studies and offers to you in compliance with The Privacy and Electronic Communications Regulations 2003 (PECR) rules.